RichardSeverich/javascript-meteor-sales/README.md

-# Javascript-react-edu
+# javascript-meteor-edu

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was created with `meteor create --react` command.

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Prerequisites 🚀
 1. Install Ubuntu 18.04.3 LTS